Agenda

 Northeastern University

-Dr Geoff Keeling
+Dr Geoffrey Keeling

 Prof Marta Cantero Gamito

-University of Tartu & European University Institute
+the University of Tartu and Research Fellow at the Florence School of Transnational Governance, European University Institute

 Dr Giada Pistilli